paigerackley/zillow-regression-project/README.md

 > - A final report notebook
 > - A final report notebook presentation
 > - All necessary modules to make my project reproducible
+> - Workbooks that were used while going through the steps to create my model